 Introducing rust vignette.
 This can also be accessed using

-vignette("rust-a-vignette", package = "rust")
+vignette("rust-a-vignette", package = "rust").

-If trans = "none"
+If trans = "none" and rotate = FALSE then ru

 implements the (multivariate) generalized ratio of uniforms method